 CHECK THIS OUT: IF (Inflammation Factor) Rating– for OSCAR MAYER, Braunschweiger Liver Sausage (PROFESSIONALLY sliced using the AUBA standard of meat slicery) For 1 serving (1 slice and we can’t emphasize this enough) (28g) = mildly anti-inflammatory!

 But what does it all mean?
-You may ask if you weren’t getting ready to shut this down and go look at porn.
+You may ask if you weren’t finna shut this down and go look at porn.

 Well… it may mean this:

-I have personally tried to conduct the following tests on a single, available and unsuspecting loaf of Braunschweiger.
-My process was extremely professional as I wore a lab coat the whole time; I kept a calculator in my pocket just in case… but oddly I never had to use it.
-I also turned on a strobe light because I didn’t have one of those electrical current doohickeys or a screen with a line on it.
-Those of you lab-rats out there know what i’m talking about here.
-For the rest of you, I’ve broken it down into lameman’s terms: NDs Opinion=tastes like liver and face, smells slightly like fresh anus wrapped in bologna, Completeness Score–= this is nature’s perfect food… Germany is never wrong, Fullness Factor–= after eating a whole log i wasn’t hungry for half a week, Rating= i give it a 15 on a scale of one to seven.
+I have personally conducted the following tests on a single, available and unsuspecting loaf of Braunschweiger.
+My process was extremely professional as I wore a lab coat the whole time; I kept a calculator in my pocket just in case.
+Oddly enough, I never had to use it.
+I even turned on a strobe light because I didn’t have one of those electrical current doohickeys or a screen with a line on it.
+Those of you lab-rats out there know what i’m talking about, here.
+For the rest of you, I’ve broken it down into lameman’s terms: NDs Opinion=tastes like liver and face, smells slightly like fresh anus wrapped in garlic infused bologna, Completeness Score–= this is nature’s perfect food… Germany is never wrong, Fullness Factor–= after eating a whole log I wasn’t hungry for half a week, Rating= I give it a 15 on a scale of one to seven.
 Estimated Glycemic Load (eGL)= modesty prevents me from discussing this one.

-That’s all for now, stalwart dreamy eyed pork admirer!
-I bid you- skip hence, and use your Braunschweiger as casually as your imagination will allow!
+That’s all for now, stalwart dreamy-eyed pork admirer!
+I bid you- skip hence, and use your Braunschweiger as casually as your imagination allows!
 Enjoy!